masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

-// Anonymous Function can be defined by assigning to a variable and later this variable will act as a function const m = function (param1, param2, ...) {return param1 + param2};
+// Anonymous Function can be defined by assigning to a variable and later this variable will act as a function const m = function (param1, param2, ...) {console.log(param1 + param2)};
 m(param1, param2, ...)

+Anonymous Function can be defined directly as a full body callback function to another function argument:

-// Anonymous Function can be defined directly as a callback function in another function.
-Web API function 'setTimeout' uses a full callback function body as it's urgument below let x = 16 let y = 9 setTimeout(function (param1, param2) {
+// Anonymous Function can be defined as a full body callback function to a web API function argument let x = 16 let y = 9 setTimeout(function (param1, param2) {
     console.log(param1 + param2)
 }, 1000, x, y);

+# Output: 25

+// Anonymous Function can be defined as a full body callback function to a Name function argument function nameFunc(param) {
+  return param()
+}

+let param1 = 16
+let param2 = 9
+nameFunc(function () {
+  console.log(param1+param2)
+})

 # Output: 25